kennymudiaga/ludo-square/Docs/game-rules.md

 4. **In Home Column**: Move toward center, must roll exact number to finish

 #### Invalid Moves
-- Moving a token that would land on own token (no stacking in MVP)
+- Moving a token that would land on own token (unless stacking is enabled)
 - Moving without meeting the "6 to get out" requirement
 - Moving past the finish line (must land exactly in home column)